AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/outbound-proxy.md

 :::note

-If your app is not listed below, please check on its proxy configurations in the settings or contact their support team.
+If your app is not listed below, please check on its proxy configurations in the settings or contact its support team.

 :::